skeyll/SynicSugar/docs/content/SynicSugar.MatchMake/MatchMakeManager/P2PSetupTimeoutSec.md

 ### Description
 This time is from the start of preparation for p2p until the the end of the preparetion.<br>
-If that time passes before matchmaking APIs return result, the matchmaking APIs return false as Timeout.<br>
+If the timeout occurs before the matchmaking APIs return Success, they will return Result.Canceled as a Failure response.<br>
 When we need the more time than 1 minutes for timeout, we can set TimeoutSec directly.<br>
 If call SetTimeoutSec after matchmaking has started could cause bugs, so set this in the Editor or call SetTimeoutSec before matchmaking.